Sikorsky CH-53E Super Stallion: MH-53E

 The Navy requested a version of the CH-53E for the airborne mine countermeasures role, designated "MH-53E Sea Dragon".
 It has enlarged sponsons to provide substantially greater fuel storage and endurance.
 It also retained the in-flight refueling probe and could be fitted with up to seven 300-US-gallon (1136-liter) ferry tanks internally.
 The MH-53E digital flight-control system includes features specifically designed to help tow minesweeping gear.
 The prototype MH-53E made its first flight on 23 December 1981.
 MH-53E was used by the Navy beginning in 1986.
 The MH-53E is capable of in-flight refueling and can be refueled at hover.
+The MH-53E Sea Dragon is also used for heavy vertical delivery.
+The Helicopters are still in service as of the 2020s.

-Additionally, a number of MH-53E helicopters were exported to Japan as the S-80-M-1 for the Japan Maritime Self-Defense Force.
+Additionally, 11 MH-53E helicopters were exported to Japan as the S-80-M-1 for the Japan Maritime Self-Defense Force, deliveries starting in 1989.

+The MH-53E is tasked with mine hunting, sweeping, clearing, and can use specialized equipment such as towed rigs.
+With the helicopter's heavy lift abilities, it can also be used for ship-to-shore transport and vertical on-board delivery (VOD).

 CH-53K

 The US Marine Corps had been planning to upgrade most of their CH-53Es to keep them in service, but this plan stalled.
 Sikorsky then proposed a new version, originally the "CH-53X", and in April 2006, the USMC signed a contract for 156 aircraft as the "CH-53K".
 The Marines planned to start retiring CH-53Es in 2009 and needed new helicopters quickly.
 In August 2007, the USMC increased its CH-53K order to 227 helicopters.
 Their first flight was planned for November 2011.
+On 4 December 2012, Sikorsky delivered the first CH-53K, a Ground Test Vehicle (GTV) airframe.

+The United States Marine Corps plans to receive 200 helicopters at a total cost of $25 billion.
+Ground Test Vehicle (GTV) testing started in April 2014; flight testing began with the maiden flight on 27 October 2015.
+In May 2018, the first CH-53K was delivered to the Marine Corps.

+The U.S. Marine Corps received its first CH-53K simulator at Marine Corps Air Station New River in Jacksonville, North Carolina, on 1 May 2020.
+It is a Containerized Flight Training Device (CFTD) built by Lockheed Martin, Sikorsky's parent company.

+On 22 April 2022, Lt.
+General Mark R. Wise, Deputy Commandant for Aviation, declared initial operational capability for the CH-53K.
+By February 2023, nearly 20 CH-53K King Stallions have been produced.